braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/amperity.md

 ### Data points

-By default, all attributes included in the audience or orchestration will be exported to Braze on each sync.
-Update custom attributes only for customers with whom your brand is currently engaged and only as often as needed for your messaging use cases.
+Amperity keeps track of what changes between syncs to Braze and the status of sends overall.
+Amperity will only send Braze the list membership and other chosen attributes that have changed since the last sync.

 ## Integration

-### Step 1: Capture your configuration details
+### Step 1: Capture configuration details for Braze

-#### Capture configuration details for Braze

-1. Create a segment in Braze for users whose attributes are managed by Amperity.
-We recommend you create a segment of “All Users” so Amperity can update attributes for all new and existing users in Braze.
-2. Create a Braze REST API key for your Braze workspace with the following permissions under User Data:
-- `users.track`: This endpoint syncs the Amperity Audience to Braze as a custom attribute.
+1. Create a Braze REST API key for your Braze workspace with the `users.track` permissions under **User Data**.
+The `users.track` endpoint syncs the Amperity audience to Braze as a custom attribute.
-- `users.export.segment`: This endpoint triggers a download of the specified segment into the S3 bucket that Amperity can access.
-This export is used to determine:
-  - What new Braze users should be added to the Amperity Audience.
-  - What users are currently in the Amperity Audience and should remain.
-  - What users are currently in the Amperity Audience and should be removed.
-`segments.list`: This endpoint exports a list of all segments in your Braze workspace.
-The “Segment Name” you input when setting up the Braze Destination settings within Amperity’s dashboard will be checked against this list.
-3. Determine the [REST API endpoint]({{site.baseurl}}/api/basics#endpoints) for your Braze instance.
+2. Determine the [REST API endpoint]({{site.baseurl}}/api/basics#endpoints) for your Braze instance.
 For example, if your Braze URL is `https://dashboard-03.braze.com`, your REST API endpoint is `https://rest.iad-03.braze.com` and your instance is “US-03”.
-4. Determine a list of [user profile fields]({{site.baseurl}}/api/objects_filters/user_attributes_object#braze-user-profile-fields) and [custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) that may be sent to Braze from Amperity.
+3. Determine a list of [user profile fields]({{site.baseurl}}/api/objects_filters/user_attributes_object#braze-user-profile-fields) and [custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) that may be sent to Braze from Amperity.

-#### Capture configuration details for Amperity
-Amperity requires access to an Amazon S3 bucket, which is used to synchronize attribute updates that are sent from Amperity to Braze.
-Only the following fields will be exported:
-- `custom_attributes`
-- `email`
-- `braze_id`
-- `external_id`

-The S3 bucket requires the following configuration settings:
-- An AWS Identity and Access Management (IAM) access key and secret key

-{% alert important %}
-This connector uses the Amperity Amazon S3 connector as part of the Braze configuration.
-The Amazon S3 connector allows the use of a Role ARN; however, the Braze connector does not.
-Leave the **IAM Role ARN** setting empty.
-{% endalert %}

-- The name of the Amazon S3 bucket
-- The name of the folder in the Amazon S3 bucket into which Amperity exports the data

 ### Step 2: Set up Braze as a destination—DataGrid Operator